rchasgex31710791/notes/README.md

 7. Document your Code: Well-written documentation can save you time and headaches down the road, ensuring that others can understand and maintain your codes.
 8. Ask for feedback and critique: Seeking input from peers and mentors can help identify areas for improvement and provide insights into your coding style.
 9. Never stop learning: The tech field is constantly evolving, so it’s essential to keep pushing yourself to acquire new skills and knowledge.

+# 2023-12-05
+- Today's programming wisdom is to write code that is simple, readable, and maintainable.
+It's easy to get caught up in trying to create complex solutions to problems, but often the simplest solution is the best one.
+Additionally, it's important to write code that can be easily understood by others who may need to work on it in the future.
+This means using clear variable names, commenting your code effectively, and following established coding conventions.
+By prioritizing simplicity and readability in your code, you'll make it easier for yourself and others to maintain and debug in the long run.